peasy/Peasy.NET-Samples/README.md

 ### SQL Server Setup

-The sample applications can be configured to interact with a SQL Server database or HTTP proxies (via Web Api) as well.
+The sample applications can be configured to interact with a SQL Server database as well.
+Here are the steps to setup a SQL Server database for use by the sample applications:

 1.) in package manager console, select Orders.com.DAL.EF in the Default project drop down list